-Register 1 Value Direction Description SPC_XIO_DIRECTION 47100 r/w Defines groupwise the direction of the digital I/O lines.
+Register Value Direction Description SPC_XIO_DIRECTION 47100 r/w Defines groupwise the direction of the digital I/O lines.
 Values can be combined by a bitwise OR.
 XD_CH0_INPUT 0 Sets the direction of the lower group (bit D3D0) to input.
 XD_CH1_INPUT 0 Sets the direction of the upper group (bit D7D4) to input.
-XD_CH0_OUTPUT 1 Sets the direction Sets the direction of the lower group (bit D3D0) to output.
-XD_CH1_OUTPUT 2 Sets the directi Sets the direction of the upper group (bit D7D4) to output.
+XD_CH0_OUTPUT 1 Sets the direction of the lower group (bit D3D0) to output.
+XD_CH1_OUTPUT 2 Sets the direction of the upper group (bit D7D4) to output.